ariahosseini/OpenKapitza/README.md

 Gradient boosting is a machine learning technique that gives a prediction model in the form of an ensemble of weak prediction models.
 OpenKapitza uses Intel® Extension for Scikit-learn to predict interfacial thermal conductance.
 This is only to accelerate calculations.
-The model accuracy against support vector machine and Gaussian process is shown here
+The model accuracy against support vector machine and Gaussian process is shown here.

 <p align="center">